Kathleen O’Reilly, Training Specialist

 Jim Wegeleben, Senior Manager WFM Academy

 Most of you understand “workforce management,” what it is and what it is about.
 We want to take some time to focus on what a minute is worth—on the importance and benefit of a slight shift in your mindset that can help realize a significant competitive edge for you and your organization in today’s retail environment.
-In this, our first post in a series about the value of informed and disciplined workforce management, we explore the costs of labor, centered around “What’s One Minute Worth,” and “What’s One Item Worth.”
+In this, our first post in a series (read part 2) about the value of informed and disciplined workforce management, we explore the costs of labor, centered around “What’s One Minute Worth,” and “What’s One Item Worth.”
 We want to show you how to first calculate those numbers and then offer some possibilities when it comes to capturing the savings.